Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Introduction

+\begin{theorem}[Criterion for self-orbit equivalence] Let $\varphi$ be a transversally oriented skew Anosov flow.
+A map $f$ which is a composition of Dehn twists on disjoint non-isotopic tori is isotopic to a self orbit equivalence of $\varphi$ if and only if, for all periodic orbits $c$ of $\varphi$, we have $\disp_\varphi(c,f) = 0$. \end{theorem}

+There are many situations in which this criterion is easy to check.
+As two sample applications, we have the following results for any transversally oriented skew Anosov flow $\varphi$.

+\begin{corollary} Let $D_{\mathrm{per}}$ be the subgroup of the mapping class group of $M$ generated by Dehn twists along curves represented by periodic orbits.
+Then any isotopy class $[h]\in D_{\mathrm{per}}$ is represented by a self orbit equivalence of $\varphi$. \end{corollary}

+\begin{corollary} Let $T$ be an embedded torus and $D_{\beta}$ a Dehn twist on $T$ with nonzero translation number.
+Then $D_{\beta}$ is isotopic to a self orbit equivalence of $\varphi$ if and only if $T$ is separating in $M$. \end{corollary}

+In Section \ref{sec:special_cases} we discuss a number of other special cases where one may use the topology of $M$ to reduce Theorem \ref{thm_criterion} to a simpler statement.
+We also discuss the complementary case to Theorem \ref{thm_criterion} for maps generated by Dehn twists in tori which cannot be realized disjointly, namely tori inside a single Seifert piece.
+See Theorems \ref{thm_oneJSJpiece} and Theorems \ref{thm_linear_graph}.

-\begin{rem} One can easily describe all isotopy classes of self orbit equivalences of a given skew-Anosov flow.
-Such a flow comes with the data of a homeomorphism $\eta\colon M \to M$ realizing the {\em half-step-up} map\footnote{this map and its square have both been referred to as the one-step-up map elsewhere in the literature.
-We choose to call the square the one-step-up and $\eta$ the half-step-up} on the orbit space.
+\begin{rem} One can easily describe all self orbit equivalences of a given skew-Anosov flow in a fixed isotopy class.
+Such a flow comes with the data of a homeomorphism $\eta\colon M \to M$ realizing the {\em half-step-up} map on the orbit space.
 See section \ref{sec_skew} for details.
-It follows from \cite[Theorem 1.1]{BarG} that any two self orbit equivalences $h_1$ and $h_2$ in the same isotopy class differ (up to isotopy along the flow lines) by some power of $\eta$. \end{rem}
+It follows from \cite[Theorem 1.1]{BarG} that any two self orbit equivalences $h_1$ and $h_2$ in the same isotopy class differ, up to isotopy along the flow lines, by some power of $\eta$. \end{rem}

-While Theorem \ref{thm_class_SOE} only classifies self orbit equivalences up to finite powers, it is as strong a result as one can expect to obtain in general.
-We expect that any more precise description of the symmetry of the flow will depend on the flow, not simply on the topology of $M$.
-In particular, we do not know whether there exists Anosov flows on hyperbolic manifolds that admit the maximum or minimum number of symmetries allowed by Theorem \ref{thm_class_SOE}.
-For instance, the following questions are open:
+Theorem \ref{thm_criterion} identifies which elements of a large subgroup of the mapping class group of $M$ are represented by self-orbit equivalences.
+However, passing to the full mapping class group requires a different approach.
+In particular, we do not know the answer to the following.

 \begin{question} Does there exist an ($\bR$-covered or not) Anosov flow on a hyperbolic $3$-manifold $M$ such that the only self orbit equivalences are isotopic to identity? \end{question}